Monomorphism: Relation to invertibility

-A left-invertible morphism is called a split mono or a section.
+A left-invertible morphism is called a section or a split monomorphism.

 However, a monomorphism need not be left-invertible.
 For example, in the category Group of all groups and group homomorphisms among them, if H is a subgroup of G then the inclusion f : H → G is always a monomorphism; but f has a left inverse in the category if and only if H has a normal complement in G.

 A morphism f : X → Y is monic if and only if the induced map f_{∗} : Hom(Z, X) → Hom(Z, Y), defined by f_{∗}(h) = f ∘ h for all morphisms h : Z → X, is injective for all objects Z.

 Examples

 Every morphism in a concrete category whose underlying function is injective is a monomorphism; in other words, if morphisms are actually functions between sets, then any morphism which is a one-to-one function will necessarily be a monomorphism in the categorical sense.
 In the category of sets the converse also holds, so the monomorphisms are exactly the injective morphisms.
 The converse also holds in most naturally occurring categories of algebras because of the existence of a free object on one generator.
 In particular, it is true in the categories of all groups, of all rings, and in any abelian category.